sigstore/docs/content/en/cosign/signing_with_blobs.md

 position: 109
 ---

-Cosign supports signing and verifying standard files and blobs (or binary large objects), in addition to containers.
-This topic discusses signing.
+You can use Cosign for signing and verifying standard files and blobs (or binary large objects), in addition to containers.
+This topic discusses signing blobs/files.
 For information on verifying, see [Verifying](/cosign/verify).

 ## Keyless signing of blobs and files